alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

     }
     ```

-    The `callback` function is an instance of [`FSEventStreamCallback`][cs-FSEventStreamCallback], and the arguments contain information about the event which occurred.
+    The `callback` function is an instance of [`FSEventStreamCallback`][cs-FSEventStreamCallback], which will be called whenever a file changes.
+    The arguments contain information about the file which just changed.
     For now we ignore all of that information, and just print a static message.

     The `context` argument allows us to attach some context to the stream.
     I'm not sure what it's for -- perhaps for applications that have multiple event streams, and need to distinguish between them in the callback?
-    The docs say I can pass NULL, so that's what I've done.
+    I don't think I need this, and the docs say I can pass NULL, so that's what I've done.

     The `sinceWhen` argument asks for events that happened after a given event ID.
-    I imagine this is useful for long-running applications like backup software -- they can retrieve the latest event ID in a callback, record it, then ask for subsequent events if the app is relaunched.
+    I imagine this is useful for long-running applications like backup software -- it means they can resume an event stream if the app is quit and relaunched, without rescanning the tree on every app launch.
-    That would be more efficient than rescanning the entire disk every time.
-    I just need events "since now", so I can use the `kFSEventStreamEventIdSinceNow` constant.
+    I just need events from when the script started running, so I can use the `kFSEventStreamEventIdSinceNow` constant.

+    The `latency` argument is how long the OS will wait to coalesce rapid-fire events into a single event.
+    A shorter latency means you get notifications faster, but you'll get more of them.
+    I'll implement my own event coalescing later, so I set this quite low and accept the stream.

     The `flags` modify the behaviour of the event stream.
-    We're using the defaults for now; we'll come back and revisit these later.
+    We're using the defaults for now; we'll come back and add some more later.

     Finally, we create the event stream by using [`FSEventStreamCreate`][cs-FSEventStreamCreate].
     This returns an `Optional` value which can be `nil` if the stream wasn't created successfully; for example, if you try to watch a directory that doesn't exist or which you don't have permission to read.